microsoft/react-native-windows/docs/e2e-testing.md

 }
 ...
 ```

-## run_wdio

-WDIO is not really built to be run within Azure DevOps, so I wrote a utility called `run_wdio` to adapt it to something that can run in ADO.
-It can be found in [\packages\e2etest\run_wdio.js](https://github.com/microsoft/react-native-windows/blob/master/packages/E2ETest/run_wdio.js)
-Its main features (which WDIO lacks) are:

-* reports success/failure to ADO so that test failures will break the CI
-* supports test selection on the command line
-* supports test metadata and filtering (e.g. you can mark a test as "do not run in the lab")
-* prints out the list of tests and test cases that failed in the CI console

 ## Debugging E2E Tests in CI
 If you have access to the AzureDevOps pipeline you'll be able to see test failures and debug crashes.